 Are your old dentures causing more issues than helping you?
 Do they struggle to stay in place or irritate your gums?

-If you are wearing dentures, have missing teeth, or are facing the prospect of losing teeth, contact your restorative dentist Dr. Jason Petkevis.
-Dr. Petkevis has devoted much of his post-graduate training towards the treatment of complex dental problems such as missing teeth.
+If you are wearing dentures, have missing teeth, or are facing the prospect of losing teeth, contact your restorative dentist, Dr. Jason Petkevis.
+Dr. Petkevis has devoted much of his postgraduate training to treating complex dental concerns and problems, such as missing teeth.

 Poor Fitting Dentures Are Bad For Your Health

-Not only do poor-fitting dentures make it a challenge to eat, speak and smile, but they can contribute to significant health risks that can compromise your overall health.
+Not only do poor-fitting dentures make it challenging to eat, speak, and smile, but they can also contribute to significant health risks that can compromise overall health.

-• Bone Loss: Once a tooth is lost, the bone that once supported that tooth begins to deteriorate.
-Even the most well-made dentures will become loose over time as this bone continues to deteriorate.
+- Bone Loss: Once a tooth is lost, the bone that once supported that tooth begins to deteriorate.
+Even the most well-made dentures will become loose as this bone deteriorates.

-• Decreased Hygiene: Poor-fitting dentures allow plaque and bacteria to build up behind and below dentures.
-This can lead to gum disease which is strongly linked to heart disease and diabetes.
+- Decreased Hygiene: Poor-fitting dentures allow plaque and bacteria to build up behind and below them.
+This can lead to gum disease, which is strongly linked to heart disease and diabetes.

 Solutions For Poor Fitting Dentures

 Visit our restorative dentist in Chester Springs, PA for a consultation to address your poor-fitting dentures.
-Your mouth changes over time to adjust to lost teeth, so your current dentures may not fit right anymore.
+Your mouth changes to adjust to lost teeth over time, so your current dentures may not fit right anymore.
 Depending on your needs and long-term goals, there are a variety of techniques to secure the fit of your dentures.
 Dr. Petkevis can repair your current dentures if they are broken.
 He can also create new modern dentures that will be more comfortable and a better fit.

 Modern Implant-supported Dentures

 Implant-supported dentures are permanently secured with dental implants.
-This treatment can greatly improve the fit and function of dentures and in some cases, an existing denture can be converted into an implant denture.
-This procedure includes surgically implanting up to four titanium posts that will be secured to the denture.
-Your final restoration does not rub against your gums, and will not need denture creams or special cleaners.
+This treatment can greatly improve dentures’ fit and function; in some cases, an existing denture can be converted into an implant denture.
+This procedure includes surgically implanting up to four titanium posts to be secured to the denture.
+Your final restoration does not rub against your gums and will not need denture creams or special cleaners.

 Benefits of implant dentures:

-Many patients who choose implant dentures will have all of their teeth replaced the same day.
-This is made possible with strategic planning.
+Many patients who choose implant dentures will have all their teeth replaced on the same day.
+Strategic planning makes this possible.
 Dr. Petkevis will coordinate the placement of as few as four dental implants to anchor the denture.

 Poor Fitting Dentures FAQs